phetsims/function-builder/doc/implementation-notes.md

 [FunctionContainer](https://github.com/phetsims/function-builder/blob/master/js/common/view/containers/FunctionContainer.js)
 has responsibility for creating the model and view of functions.

-**Drawers**: A drawer is a user-interface for showing/hiding a feature.
+**Drawers**: A drawer is a user-interface component for showing/hiding a feature.
 Drawers appear on the top and bottom edges of the builder in some scenes.
 [MathSceneNode](https://github.com/phetsims/function-builder/blob/master/js/common/view/MathSceneNode.js)
 optionally adds drawers for these 3 features: